Tired of the Political Arguments on Social Media? 8 Ways I'm Staying Engaged While Filtering the Noise

 - Open your ears, open your mind.
 Don’t assume.
 Get face to face with people and while they’re talking, don’t be thinking of how to share your opinion with them, but ask them what they think.
 People are so interesting!
 They have so many experiences!
 Listen to someone of a different age or someone who supports a different cause than you.
 When you listen to someone else, you have an opportunity to learn something new, expand your perspective, and deepen your compassion.
 If you're reading someone else's post on social media, put aside the criticism and try to understand their perspective.
 You may not agree, but it's beneficial to everyone when we empathize.

 - Spend time in contemplation.
 Don’t just consume what you’re hearing, look for the biases and assumptions.
 Assumption is what happens when someone doesn’t know all the information.
 Example: “I don’t know see how anyone could vote for that person, they must be _____.”
-To assume you know and understand someone's motivations before asking and listening is foolishness.
+According to Proverbs, assuming you know and understand someone's motivations before asking and listening is foolishness.
 And most online articles have assumptions--even by the most respected writers.
 Make it like a game of "Where's Waldo?" and hunt for the assumptions.
 When you find them, you'll realize the author's information gap, and you'll know what else you should consider.
 Thoughtful examination leads to wise conclusions, which is the opposite of assuming.
 Assumption results from ignorance; conclusion results from understanding.
 Without examination, you’ll have an ever-swayed perspective.
 Test what you hear against what you already know to be true.
 Check the facts, check the sources.
 Don’t retweet until you are sure.

 - Know what you think, what you believe, and why.
 What do you value?
 On what do you base your decisions?
 Make efforts to master your knowledge.
 Look up the meanings of words, learn about places and cultures, research the issues.
 That way, when it IS your turn to talk, you’ll have something worth saying and you’ll know how to say it.
 Einstein said, “If you can’t explain something to a 6-year-old, you don’t really know it yourself.”*